-So can you actually buy a digital camera that shoots film too?
+Can you buy a digital camera that shoots film?

 Yes!
 Yes you can.. and I have one!
 This article goes into detail about the Hasselblad H system and some of the good to know facts.
 Before you look to buy one of these cameas check the specifics to make sure the camera gives you what you expect.
 Not all Hasselblad cameras can shoot both film and digital.

 To give a bit of background, the first Hasselblad H series camera was the Hasselblad H1 (released in 2002) followed by the H2 model.
 The the H1 and Hasselblad H2 were designed and known as ‘Hasselblad H film cameras’ even though they also accepted a digital back.
 The Hasselblad H3D camera was the first H series camera designed as a digital camera.
 An example of this is the Hasselblad H3D-31 that I own.
 After the H2 model all future Hasselblad system cameras were optimised for digital and not all shoot film.

 The Hasselblad H3DII and H4D models that followed the H3D only worked with a digital back.
 There is no Hasselblad H4D film back option as the H4D camera does not support film.
 This is one big disadvantage of these later H3DII and H4D cameras vs the older H3D I have.
 If you like shooting film more than digital like me then the Hasselblad H3D was the best Hasselblad H camera to get in the H system to this point.